In This Article

 What is Folic Acid?

-"Folic Acid is the synthetic version of folate which is a B vitamin," explains Gaunitz.
+"Folic acid is the synthetic version of folate which is a B vitamin," explains Gaunitz.
 This vitamin can be found in supplements and multivitamins and is naturally occurring in certain foods like dark leafy vegetables and legumes.
-"It is essential for the production of red blood cells," adds Dr. Zeichner.
+"It is essential for the production of red blood cells," adds Zeichner.
 Folic acid is needed for new cell growth, Zeichner explains, including the growth of hair and nails.

 Benefits of Folic Acid for Hair Growth

-Folic Acid's role in our bodies is an extremely important one.
+Folic acid's role in our bodies is an extremely important one.
 Most notably, folate assists in the creation of red blood cells, Gaunitz tells us.
 "Red blood cell creation is needed to transfer nutrients throughout the body, as well as provide oxygen and minerals to rapidly dividing cells, such as hair."
-When we're getting the recommended daily dose of 400 mcg, folic acid can have wondrous results on our strands.
+When we're getting the recommended daily dose of 400 mcg, folic acid might have wondrous results on our strands.

 - Helps Hair Growth: By generating new cells, Gaunitz says "folic acid assists in the keratinization of hair during active hair growth".

 - Prevents Premature Graying: Folic acid keeps the production levels of oxygen-rich red blood cells normalized and stabilized.
-Without folic acid, these cells could potentially overproduce which would result in pigmentation changes to the hair.
+Without folic acid, these cells could potentially overproduce which may result in pigmentation changes to the hair.

 - Prevents Hair Loss: When your body isn't getting enough folic acid, "the body will prioritize sending those critical nutrients to more vital organs," Gaunitz explains, "which would leave the hair to fend for itself."

 - Thickens Hair: "A folic acid deficiency may be associated with thinning hair," says Zeichner.
-Folic acid's responsibility for new cell production can result in hair growth in areas that have experienced thinning.

 Folic Acid Considerations